People keep asking me, “What happened?”

 “Well, we can confirm the diagnosis with an MRI, but we’ll need to put Alice under general anesthesia.
 If it is OCD, the treatment is a full-leg cast for six weeks.”

 Holy shit.
-Get the fuck out of town, lady.
+Get out of town, lady.
 Put my five-year-old in a full-leg cast for six weeks??
 I had to put the brakes on this thing.
 No way.
 No to the MRI.
 No to the cast.
 No to all of it.

 But in the end, we did confirm, we did get the cast, and we’re in week 2 of the whole wheelchair charade.